InstituteforDiseaseModeling/idmtools/docs/platforms/container/docker_image.rst

 Building the Docker image
 -------------------------

-Note: In general you do not need to run following command.
+Note: In general you do not need to run following commands.
 The image is automatically built in GitHub Actions and pushed to the `IDMOD Artifactory <https://packages.idmod.org/>`_.

 To build the Docker image locally, run: